tomhazledine/picobel/README.md

 ## Pre-made themes

 Picobel comes with many pre-made themes.
-To use a theme, make sure you've downloaded the correct stylesheet from the [Picobel CSS library](https://github.com/tomhazledine/picobel/tree/master/css) and then reference the chosen themename as an option when you initialize Picobel in your JS.
+To use a theme, make sure you've downloaded the correct stylesheet from the [Picobel CSS library](https://github.com/tomhazledine/picobel/tree/master/css) and then reference the chosen theme name as an option when you initialize Picobel in your JS.

     <!-- Initialise Picobel with a theme-->
     <script>
-        Picobel( { themename: "chosenThemeName" } );
+        Picobel( { theme: "chosenThemeName" } );
     </script>

-So if you wanted to use the "iTunes" theme, your Picobel call would look like this: `Picobel({themename:"itunes"});`.
+So if you wanted to use the "iTunes" theme, your Picobel call would look like this: `Picobel({theme:"itunes"});`.
 If you don't explicitly choose a theme, then the Default theme will be used.
 The current options are: `skeleton`, `itunes`, `bbc`, `soundcloud`, `pitchfork`, & `eatenbymonsters`.

 You can see them all in action in the [Picobel.js CodePen Collection](http://codepen.io/collection/XpZEor/), and see screenshots of each featured theme on this page: